dialchain/dial/README.md

 This paper describes a network that creates an economy for the deployment of scalable, open, permissionless and nano payment capable API networks.
 The latest will in turn open room for the deployment of truly decentralized and censorship resistant web3 applications.

-# Exkurs Token Management
+# Excourse Token Management
-A token management system can maintain a list of token (keyed by the token identifier) and annotate eaach token with a controller property that indicate who can modify the token.
+A token management system can maintain a list of tokens.
+Each token can have a controller property that indicates who can modify the token.
+The following table displays a database table in which the state of a token is being modified.

 ![Token Management](./img/../specs/img/tokenMgt-1.png)

+The time column is displayed to show that those modifications do not occur in parallel.
+The CTL-hash column displays the public key that enforce the legitimate modification of the token.

-To modify a token, controller must prove possession of the private key matching the public key in field CTL-hash.
-This means the controller must sign the modification request with the private key matching the public key founnd in the CTL-hash field.
-That signature if found in the field proof.
+To modify a token, the controller must prove possession of the private key matching the public key found in field CTL-hash.
+This means the controller must sign the modification request with the private key matching the public key found in the CTL-hash field.
+That signature is displayed in the proof column.

-The simplest implementation of a token management system can be provided by a centralized database management system.
+Although the simplest implementation of this token management system can be provided by a centralized database server, the central architecture won't be suitable for the deployment of scalable, open, permissionless, and censorship resistant, nano payment capable API networks

-But the purpose of the Dial is to implement the token management
-- in a distributed environment
-- in a permissionless environment
-- where single participants joining of leaving the network won't impact the functionality of the network.

 # Abstract
 The Dial __(Distributed Immutable Assertion Log)__ is a distributed log with the main purpose of turning each inserted __declaration__ into an __immutable assertion__.
 The Dial can be seen as a log holding state of __tokens__.
 Tokens can be used to represent anything addressable.
 A token is (1) created or modified by the token __controller__, (2) verified, certified, and published by many __publishers__.